LESSONS FROM GEEKHOOD: BEING PROUD OF MY INNER SLYTHERIN

 I do need to be more ambitious.
 Although my ambition isn’t necessarily wholly personal, I have tended to be shy at pushing myself forward.
 It’s been a huge step starting my blog, for instance, and part of me is still amazed that anyone wants to read what I write.
 But I also need to be ambitious for justice, for equality, for compassion, for truth.

 I also need to recognize the value of cunning, and not see it as underhanded or “undesirable”.
 Life doesn’t play by the Queensbury rules, and certainly many of my enemies don’t.
 The Norse took the view that you did whatever it took to win the battle, and this is reflected in some of the stories where Odin and Loki, in particular, use cunning as a first option.
 The word “cunning” is actually derived from the same root as “kenning” (still used in Scots, as in the song “d’ye ken John Peel”).
 A kenning is a puzzle word, a way of describing something by another name.
 A sword is “Odin’s Fire”, a ship “a steed of the sea,” and the sun a “sky shield.”
-To be a cunning person meant being wise, particularly with hidden wisdom.
+To be a cunning person meant being wise, particularly with hidden or spiritual wisdom.

 And I need to step up to the mark with both leadership and resourcefulness.
 As I have said elsewhere, I believe our society is in grave danger where division, fear, ignorance, and falsehood are the qualities being promoted by many of our leaders and those in our media.
 To be a leader is to stand up for those who lack power or a voice, and resourcefulness is needed to bypass the trolls and gatekeepers who believe in a “post-fact” society.
 And after all, it can’t be all bad as a Slytherin when you are following in the footsteps of Severus Snape.